angular/angular/aio/content/guide/template-typecheck.md

 ### Strict mode

-Angular maintains the behavior of the `fullTemplateTypeCheck` flag, and introduces a third "strict mode".
+Angular maintains the behavior of the [`fullTemplateTypeCheck`](guide/angular-compiler-options#fullTemplateTypeCheck) flag, and introduces a third "strict mode".
-Strict mode is a superset of full mode, and is accessed by setting the `strictTemplates` flag to true.
-This flag supersedes the `fullTemplateTypeCheck` flag.
+Strict mode is a superset of full mode, and is accessed by setting the [`strictTemplates`](guide/angular-compiler-options#stricttemplates) flag to true.
+This flag supersedes the [`fullTemplateTypeCheck`](guide/angular-compiler-options#fullTemplateTypeCheck) flag.
 In strict mode, Angular uses checks that go beyond the version 8 type-checker.
 Note that strict mode is only available if using Ivy.

 In addition to the full mode behavior, Angular does the following:

 * Verifies that component/directive bindings are assignable to their `@Input()`s.
-* Obeys TypeScript's `strictNullChecks` flag when validating the above.
+* Obeys TypeScript's [`strictTemplates`](guide/angular-compiler-options#stricttemplates) flag when validating the above.
 * Infers the correct type of components/directives, including generics.
 * Infers template context types where configured (for example, allowing correct type-checking of `NgFor`).
 * Infers the correct type of `$event` in component/directive, DOM, and animation event bindings.